Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Related Work

+One of our problem settings can be seen as a special class of discrete two-stage optimization problems with so-called interdiction constraints.
+This defines an active research field with applications in energy and natural gas market regulation \citep{DempeEtal11,kalashnikov10}, waste management \citep{Xu12b}, bioengineering \citep{Burgard03}, and traffic systems \citep{Brotcorne01,Dempe12}, to name a few.
+Solution approaches include branch and bound \citep{DeNegreRalphs09,XuWang14}, Benders decomposition \citep{bolusani2022framework}, parametric programming \citep{Dominguez2010}, column-and-rown generation \citep{baggio2021}, and cutting-plane approaches based on an optimal value-function reformulations \citep{Mitsos10, Lozano2017}.
+The state-of-the-art general approach for such problems is a branch-and-cut algorithm for mixed-integer linear bilevel programs \citep{fischetti2017new}, which we consider as a benchmark in our computational runs.

-Our second contribution is an approach to address discrete robust optimization problems via CSP reformulations.
-Robust optimization is also pervasive in optimization, with extensive literature in both theory \citep{bertsimas2004robust,ben2006extending,bertsimas2009constructing,li2011comparative,bertsimas2016reformulation} and applications~\citep{lin2004new,ben2005retailer,bertsimas2006robust,yao2009evacuation,ben2011robust,gregory2011robust,moon2011robust,gorissen2015practical,xiong2017distributionally}.
+Robust optimization is also pervasive, with extensive literature in both theory \citep{bertsimas2004robust,ben2006extending,bertsimas2009constructing,li2011comparative,bertsimas2016reformulation} and applications~\citep{lin2004new,ben2005retailer,bertsimas2006robust,yao2009evacuation,ben2011robust,gregory2011robust,moon2011robust,gorissen2015practical,xiong2017distributionally}.
 For settings where variables are discrete, state-of-the-art algorithms first relax the model by considering only a subset of realizations, iteratively adding violated variables and constraints from missing realizations until convergence.
 This primarily includes cutting plane algorithms based on Benders decomposition \citep{ mutapcic2009oracles,Zeng13,ben2015oracle,ho2018oracles,BorreroLozano2020}.
 Such methodologies exploit, e.g., the structure of the uncertainty set to quickly identify violated constraints via a ``pessimization'' oracle that finds the worst-case realization of the uncertainty set.